 - Decide on your audience

-- Define themes
+- Define themes and messages

 - Map out your channels